PXL-IT-NET/Guts-DotNetEssentials/README.md

 To avoid this you should regularly commit (save) your work in your local git database.
 If you have commited your work an you pull a new version, git will be able to automatically merge your work with the online changes.
 It is recommended to **do a git commit every time you complete an exercise**.

-- Go to *Team Explorer*
-- Go to *Changes*
+- Go to *Git Changes*

-![alt text][img_team_explorer_goto_changes]
+![alt text][img_git_changes]

-- In the *Changes* screen you get an overview of the changes you made locally.
+- In the *Git Changes* screen you get an overview of the changes you made locally.
 Fill in a commit message (describing what you did) and click on the *Commit All* button.
 Your changes are now saved in your local git database.

-![alt text][img_team_explorer_changes]
+![alt text][img_commit_your_work]

-- By clicking on the home icon you go back to the main view for this local repository
+- By clicking on the *Solution Explorer* tab you go back to the main view for this local repository

 #### Get a new version of the start code